JuliaPackaging/Yggdrasil/README.md

 To contribute a new recipe, you can either

-* use `BinaryBuilder.run_wizard()`, which will automatically open a pull request to this repository after a successfull build for all requested platforms,
+* use `BinaryBuilder.run_wizard()`, which will automatically open a pull request to this repository after a successfull build for all requested platforms
-* or simply copy another build recipe using it as a template, and then open a manual pull request to this repository.
+* Copy another build recipe using it as a template, and then open a manual pull request to this repository

 [Azure pipelines](https://dev.azure.com/JuliaPackaging/Yggdrasil/_build?view=runs) are used to test that the builders can successfully produce the tarballs.

-If you prefer to test your manual buildscript before opening the pull request, I suggest running `julia --color=yes build_tarballs.jl --verbose --debug` locally.
+If you prefer to test your manual buildscript before opening the pull request, we suggest installing `BinaryBuilder.jl` on Julia 1.3 and running `julia --color=yes build_tarballs.jl --verbose --debug` locally.
+On MacOS, you will need to have `docker` installed for this to work.

 ## Using JLL packages